SupanutT/Tuang-Tang/README.md

 - 30 Jan - 5 Feb : Restructuring and Refactoring the code both in frontend and backend, Resolving the problems in display bill items page

+- 6 Feb - 11 Jan : Testing connection between frontend and backend about file uploading and updating data (still in progress)

+- Note : The development process will slow down in this period of time because the developer team is handling the term project.
+We will be back in couple days!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>